d-i-e-p/core/README.md

-# shap-base
+# CORE
-Holds all the configurations to start a new platform e.g. kind cluster config, flux config, scripts etc.
+Holds all the configurations to start a new platform e.g. NixOS, k3s cluster config, flux config, scripts etc.